atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I of their time together, and poor selby’s heart was at length irrecoverably loll, He'conficlered — but he considered when i it was too late — that he could not, with I put the, greatest absurdity, think of mis:
 !
-Lumley in any Ihape. — “It is idle tt
+Lumley in any Ihape. — It is idle tt
-I ^ “suppose that Sir Thomas will evei
+I ^ suppose that Sir Thomas will evei
 I content to her marrying a young Sef
-I i “low who has no fettled income; ant lllll “I cannot, on any account, bring my
+I i low who has no fettled income; ant lllll I cannot, on any account, bring my
 I' 'U' ^
 I j self to take advantage of her conde
-!! “scensions." — The little Sreedoms, how
+!! scensions." — The little Sreedoms, how
 II ever, with which Charlotte indulge ij her academical lover, relying on his rc
 I; fpeft, fbmetimes inflamed the passion